Navid-Ishaq/az-104-labs/[00] az104-from-fear-to-clarity.md

 > Sometimes it begins with being thrown into the river — and learning how to swim.**

 ---
-# 🌊 When Artificial Intelligence Threw Me Into the Azure River

 **Fear, clarity, and becoming an Azure Administrator (AZ-104)**